antarctica/lantern/docs/dev.md

 ```

 Stacked admonitions will fail rule `MD028` (blank lines in blockquote) as it's ambiguous whether a new blockquote has
-started where another element isn't inbetween.
+started where another element isn't in between.
 Wrap such instances with pragma disable/enable exceptions:

 ```markdown
 <!-- pyml disable md028 -->